 For an expungement to be successful, it must be properly petitioned and filed in the county where you incurred the charges.
 There is a plethora of paperwork to be done and legal requirements that must be met before an expungement can be approved.
 There are several different forms that apply for each subsection of the expungement statute.
 These forms vary significantly depending on the statutes and restrictions determined by your age, charge, and case outcome.

 You must also ensure that you are filing in the correct jurisdiction and at the right level.
 Superior court cases require that expungement hearings take place in superior court.
 District court cases are heard in, you guessed it, district courts.

 As you can see, there is plenty that goes into the expungement process.
 That is why it’s likely that the easiest and most favorable option for you is to obtain the help of a North Carolina expungement attorney.
 They will handle every legal aspect of your case and give you your best chance at having your criminal record expunged permanently.

 Call North Carolina Expungement Attorney Aden Wilkie Today!

 If you’re looking for a lawyer to help with expungement in North Carolina or if you’re curious as to whether you are even eligible for expungement, you have come to the right place.
 Here at Wilkie Law Firm, we’re proud of our track record of success and would love to represent your case.
 Let expungement attorney Aden Wilkie help you bury the past once and for all.
-Reach out by calling 910-333-9626 toll-free or fill out the online contact form to request your free consultation today.
+Reach out by calling 910-333-9626 toll-free or fill out the online contact form to request your consultation today.